ila36IX/Notes/born2beroot/helloroot.md

 When a partition is **mounted** to a directory (e.g., `/home`), any files you access in `/home` are actually stored on that separate partition, not on the root partition.

 > `/home` is **logically inside the root directory** and **physically resides** on a completely different storage space.

+Q: Give a short description of what the following means in brief?

 - Partition tables (MBR vs GPT)
 - Swap space